Jennifer on Cancerous Tumor

 Q-7) How did you and your family deal with your changed circumstances?

-A-7) My family has been extremely supportive.
-Though the news was shocking to have cancer so young, my family has reassured me that they are available to help and I use their help often as I am a single mom of a three-year-old girl.
+The news was shocking for everyone when I got diagnosed with Cancer.
+Yet, my family assured me that they were always available to help me.
+I use their help often as I am a single mom of a three-year-old girl.
 I need help and they are there for me.

 Q-8) Please share one aspect of your journey that touched you most.

-A-8) I have found myself being vulnerable not just to my family but to strangers letting people know I have cancer and I may feel silly or weak or humbled by something.
+I might sound silly or weak or humbled by something.
 Everyone around me voices their amazement and hope for me and I am constantly humbled by the love.

 Q-9) Do you have a secret to staying strong?
 What inspires you to keep fighting?